Building the ports

 Experimental ports:

 Stable ports are part of the upstream codebase, they are actively maintained and have official release builds.
-They can definetly be compiled and the compilation steps are known and most likely documented.
+They can definitely be compiled and the compilation steps are known and most likely documented.

-Experimental ports, on the other hand, typically don't have stable release and nightly builds, and their build algorithm may be undocumented or even broken.
-If you don't see there the build instruction for some port, then it is most likely that the compilation of this port is not possible or the build steps are unknown.
+Experimental ports, on the other hand, typically don't have nightly builds, and their build algorithm may be undocumented or even broken.
+But the main reason for classifying a port as experimental is its instability.

 Please note that this guide provides instructions for building ports on PC only.
-So first install Rust and clone the doukutsu-rs repository, as described in .
+So first install Rust and clone the doukutsu-rs repository, as described in the previous section.

 Android